-After a recent trip to dream destination Machu Picchu, Wanderlust’s Simon Chubb shares his top tips on things he wished he’d known before going
+After a trip to dream destination Machu Picchu, Wanderlust’s Simon Chubb shares his top tips on things he wished he’d known before going

 If pronounced correctly, Machu Picchu means “old mountain”; if it’s not, you might inadvertently be providing the locals with much entertainment.
 If you’ve been calling it mah-choo peeK-choo all these years, you’re safe.
 However, if you’ve been slightly lazy and pronounced it mah-choo pee-choo (as I suspect I have), you’ve been calling it “old penis”!